GUIDE TO PIRACY by CMDR Heliaxx

 1) Weapons - Here, it's pretty much to one's preferencies, however there are a few weapons that make piracy much easier.
 These are mainly weapons that let you interrupt your target's escape, whether it be keeping it from using it's FSD to escape back to supercruise or jump to another system, or just trying to get away from you with it's main drives.

-What can help you with the former is Rocket Propelled FSD Disrupter (also often called Containment missile or Grom bomb), which is a powerplay weapon you can get from pledging to Yuri Grom.
+What can help you with the former is Rocket Propelled FSD Disrupter (also often called Containment missile or Grom bomb), which is a powerplay weapon.
 As the name suggests, if you hit your target with it, you cause his FSD to reboot, effectively rendering it unoperable for a small time period, giving you time to destroy their main drives or perform any other action.

-The latter, you can do with basically any weapon which can do external module damage, however what is extremely capable in this regard are the Packhound missiles which you can get by pledging to Li-Ÿong Rui.
-You could also use normal seeker missiles whcih require no unlock, but if the target has one or more point defences equipped, these are a hard counter against regular missiles.
-Very effective against enemy's modules can also be regular gimballed Multicannons, as they can track the subtargeted module very well too, and have a high armor piercing rating.
+The latter, you can do with basically any weapon which can do external module damage, however what is extremely capable in this regard are the Packhound missiles, another Powerplay module.
+You could also use normal seeker missiles which require no unlock - and are very effective too!
+However if the target has one or more point defences equipped, these are a hard counter against regular missiles.
+Very effective against enemy's modules can also be regular gimballed Multicannons, as they can track subtargeted modules like drives very well, and have a high armor piercing rating.

 Of course, many targets are also shielded, making lasers obvious choice.
-Here it's totally up to one's preference, altho very power consuming weapons and their engineering like beam lasers and engineering Overcharged might not be the best choices in this accasion, as you will find yourself in situations where you need to have full pips in engines to be able to really keep up with your target, only leaving you 1 or 2 pips for offence.
+Here it's totally up to one's preference - you should keep in mind that power consuming weapons and their engineering like beam lasers and engineering Overcharged might not be the best choices in this occasion, as you will find yourself in situations where you need to have full pips in engines to be able to really keep up with your target, only leaving you 1 or 2 pips for offence.

 2) Modules - Of course, you will need a cargo and collector limpets to be able to get your cargo.
 I recommend not to skimp too much on the collectors, as often times you want to be able to scoop up the cargo as soon as possible to go back to supercruise and pursuit another CMDR, or just get away from the NPC Elite Clipper Pirate who dropped into your instance and on whom you don't want to waste your ammo.
 For this reason, on medium ship I'd recommend having at least 5 active collector limpets.

 Another obvious needed module is Frame shift drive interdictor to be able to even pull out your prey.
 Of course A rated, and expanded capture arc engineering.
-Trust me - there's nothing worse than not being able to get your target because of being a few ° short.
+Trust me - there's nothing worse than not being able to get your target because of being a few degrees short.
+Size 1 is usually enough here.

 Then there are 3 modules you don't neccesarily always need, but they are nice to have.